-- 1. Students will demonstrate competencies in art production and art history. - 2.
-Students will demonstrate competencies in art education by advancing through the education component benchmarks. - 3.
-Students will articulate verbal and written mastery of an understanding artistic styles and principles. - 4.
-Students will model the professional components of the field of art education.
+- Students will demonstrate competencies in art production and art history. - 2.
+Students will demonstrate competencies in art education by advancing through the education component benchmarks. - Students will articulate verbal and written mastery of an understanding artistic styles and principles. - Students will model the professional components of the field of art education.
 PROGRAM COURSEWORK Required courses: Teacher candidates may only take courses in Benchmark 1 before being admitted to the Teacher Education Program.
-See the departmental webpage at converse.edu for a list of Benchmark courses and other important information. - EDU560 Intro to Education (must be one of the first courses) (3 hours) - PSY580 Human Growth & Development (must be one of the first courses) (3 hours) ART500 or ART516 Art for Elementary or Art for Secondary (3 hours) ART500L or ART516L Clinical I: Elementary or Secondary (50 field hours) (1 or 2 hours) (must take with ART500 or 516 as co-requisite) EDU525A Teaching of Reading in Content Area (3) Note: Must be taken concurrently with ART516 & ART516L, whether taken in Benchmark 1 or 2.
+See the departmental webpage at converse.edu for a list of Benchmark courses and other important information.
+EDU560 Intro to Education (must be one of the first courses) (3 hours) PSY580 Human Growth & Development (must be one of the first courses) (3 hours) ART500 or ART516 Art for Elementary or Art for Secondary (3 hours) ART500L or ART516L Clinical I: Elementary or Secondary (50 field hours) (1 or 2 hours) (must take with ART500 or 516 as co-requisite) EDU525A Teaching of Reading in Content Area (3) Note: Must be taken concurrently with ART516 & ART516L, whether taken in Benchmark 1 or 2.
 These courses can be taken in Benchmark I. Benchmark I ART501 School Art: Curriculum & Methods for Art (3 hours) ART502 Contemporary Problems in Art Education (3 hours) ART510 The Creative Process for Educators (3 hours) ART560 Research in Art Education (3 hours) ART588 Multicultural Art Education (3 hours) ART512 Graduate Book Arts (3 hours) ART513 Graduate Drawing (3 hours) ART520 Graduate Printmaking (3 hours) ART524 Digital Media and Graphic Design (3 hours) EDU525a Teaching of Reading in the Content Area (3 hours) must be taken concurrently with 516L ART530 Graduate Ceramics (3 hours) ART540 Graduate Photography (3 hours) ART571 Graduate Painting (3 hours) ART572 Graduate Sculpture (3 hours) ART505 Nineteenth Century Art (3 hours) ART507 American Art (3 hours) ART506 Early Twentieth Century Art (3 hours) ART509 Twentieth Century Art Since 1945 (3 hours) ART 515 Women in Art (3 hours) ART 599 Special Topics in Art (3 hours) Benchmark II ART 516 or Art 500 Art for Secondary or Art for Elementary (3 hours) ART 516L or ART500L Clinical II: Secondary or Elementary (1 or 2 hours) (Must be taken with ART516 (25 hours/middle school; 25 hours high school) or with ART500 (50 hrs. elementary) as co-requisite) ART 501 School Art: Curriculum and Methods for Art Education (3 hours) ART 502 Contemporary Problems in Art Education (3 hours) ART 565 Graduate Exhibition (0 hours) Benchmark III EDU512H Directed Student Teaching Art Education (9 hours) TOTAL HOURS FOR MASTER OF ARTS IN TEACHING ART MAJOR......45 hours SPECIAL EDUCATION: INTELLECTUAL DISABILITIES PROGRAM DESCRIPTION This program provides preparation leading to certification in the area of Intellectual Disabilities and Elementary Education.
 Instruction in special education, elementary education, and psychology is designed to give the prospective teacher a strong background for working with students with intellectual disabilities.
 Directed student teaching is arranged in area public schools.
 Adding multiple certifications is possible by completing additional courses and obtaining passing scores on the Praxis II examinations.
 In addition to the Teacher Education Program Goals and Objectives, the Intellectual Disabilities major is designed to help the prospective teacher reach the following specific goals and objectives.
-EFFECTIVE FALL 2020 all Special Education majors are required to pass the PRAXIS Subject Assessments required for certification in their area of student teaching, in order to be placed in a student teaching setting.
-Teacher candidates should verify the test code numbers of the South Carolina PRAXIS requirements, because the codes are subject to change.
-PROGRAM GOALS The goals of the Intellectual Disabilities program at Converse are to: - provide a thorough course of study in human growth and development; - develop skills in appropriate pedagogy and classroom management; and - 3. promote a broad knowledge of the history, theory, and professional practices that are related to students with intellectual disabilities.
+PROGRAM GOALS The goals of the Intellectual Disabilities program at Converse are to: - Provide a thorough course of study in human growth and development; - Develop skills in appropriate pedagogy and classroom management; and - Promote a broad knowledge of the history, theory, and professional practices that are related to students with intellectual disabilities.
 STUDENT LEARNING OUTCOMES: